yashmalikk/lab-inheritance-maven/README.md

 Authors:

 * Samuel A. Rebelsky (starter code)
-* Your name here
-* Your name here
+* Yash Malik

-This code may be found at <FILL IN>.
+This code may be found at <https://github.com/yashmalikk/lab-inheritance-maven.git>.